 The Frayed edges style emulates the slightly distorted edges found when painting with traditional media.
 Inspired by the styles of short films like Feast and Age of Sail, the frayed edges will stick to objects under animation.
-It also inherits many pigment-, substrate- and edge-based effects from the watercolor stylization.
+It also inherits many pigment-, canvas- and edge-based effects from the watercolor stylization.

 - Frayed edges stick onto animated objects

 - Control the frequency and amplitude of frayed edges

 - Edge-based effects such as edge darkening and gaps & overlaps

 - Canvas-based effects such as paper granulation and lighting

 - The stylization is also available in Nuke for Indie/Studio subscribers for frayed edges in offline renders (i.e., Arnold, Renderman)